How Airlines Are Refunding Tickets?

 Norwegian Air Shuttle has publicly announced that it won't be operating many of it routes on the upcoming years.
 However, they have still not cancelled all the tickets.
 That means that applying for a refund is impossible while the bookings are still valid.

 Another reader of us, Sam, had a flight booked from Dublin by Turkish Airlines.
-Her plan was to fly in late May but eventually the flight was cancelled.
-She was able to reschedule the flight to early June but the new flight was cancelled too.
+She planned to fly in late May but eventually, the flight was cancelled.
+She was able to reschedule the flight too early June but the new flight was cancelled too.